Micro-encapsulation

 The definition has been expanded, and includes most foods, where the encapsulation of flavors is the most common.
 The technique of microencapsulation depends on the physical and chemical properties of the material to be encapsulated.

 Many microcapsules however bear little resemblance to these simple spheres.
 The core may be a crystal, a jagged adsorbent particle, an emulsion, a Pickering emulsion, a suspension of solids, or a suspension of smaller microcapsules.
 The microcapsule even may have multiple walls.

-Reasons for encapsulation

-The reasons for microencapsulation are numerous.
-It is mainly used to increase the stability and life of the product being encapsulated, facilitate the manipulation of the product and provide for the controlled release of the contents.
-In some cases, the core must be isolated from its surroundings, as in isolating vitamins from the deteriorating effects of oxygen, retarding evaporation of a volatile core, improving the handling properties of a sticky material, or isolating a reactive core from chemical attack.
-In other cases, the objective is not to isolate the core completely but to control the rate at which it releases the contents, as in the controlled-release of drugs or pesticides.
-The problem may be as simple as masking the taste or odor of the core, or as complex as increasing the selectivity of an adsorption or extraction process.
-In environmental science, a pesticide may be microencapsulated to minimize leaching or volatilization risks.
-Even microencapsulated self-healing agent has proven applications in designing of self-healing polymer coatings.